 - Particle size reduction

-What are some of the everyday consumer goods that can be created using High Shear Mixing?
+What are some of the everyday consumer goods that can be created using a high shear mixer?

 Yes – in fact, using a laboratory high shear mixer is a practical way for those with liquid processing needs to test the technology with different applications.
 It’s also a quick, convenient way for your R&D department to evaluate processing strategies and formulations before scaling up to production capacities.